 If you see your orchid looking peaky, it may be time to un-pot it and examine the root condition.
 Visual inspection is the easiest way to determine if the plant has any root or pseudobulb issues.
 Hydroponic orchid growing may be the solution to a plant that is remaining too wet.
 It relies upon a rotation consisting of two days of soaking in water and five days of drying out (usually, but each plant is different).
 This more closely mimics the plant’s wild experience and lets roots breathe.

 Orchids grown in water experience what epiphytic forms of the plant might undergo.
 Epiphytic orchids grow in very little soil and grab much of their moisture out of the air.
 This means the moisture is consistent, in most cases, but never excessive or boggy.
 Growing orchids in water provides the plant with a cultural situation that allows just enough moisture during the soaking and then allows the aerial roots to dry to prevent pathogens.

-The medium might seem to be straightforward – water – but there are good and bad types.
+The medium might seem to be straightforward – isn’t it all just water?
+There are good and bad types though.
 Some municipalities treat their water until it is laden with chemicals and can be quite toxic to plants.
 A better route is using rainwater, or distilled.
 It is important to use tepid water to avoid shocking the plant.

 Another note…some growers simply leave their orchid in the water all the time with weekly or biweekly water changes.
-Others swear by soaking the orchid for 2 days and then allowing it to dry for 5 days, but you can actually do it either way.
+Others swear by soaking the orchid for two days and then allowing it to dry for five days, but you can actually do it either way.
 Observe your plant carefully for cues on its continued growth and health.